SLUGIS/FDOP/README.md

 The bit map for each FDRA is already created:
 _X://projectdata>master_data>Coastal.bmp_

-Under the ‘Fire Danger Area’ enter in the region (i.e. coastal or inland), the RAWS located in the region,
+Under the ‘Fire Danger Area’ enter in the region (i.e. coastal or inland), the RAWS located in the region.

 ###Updating the FDOP Annually###
 ---